SidNachaloor/SidNachaloor.github.io/README.md

 to get critical points of f(x).

-## Algorithms for Unconstrained Optimization (Newton's Method, Steepest Descent Method, Secant Method, etc.)
+## Algorithms for Unconstrained Optimization (Newton's Method, Steepest Descent Method)

 Let's take a look at Newton's method, a popular optimization method: